jmacdonald/amp/documentation/pages/usage.md

 ## Saving Files

-After editing your file, before saving, your mode indicator will turn orange.
-Press `s` to save and it will turn grey.
+Press `s` to save the current buffer.
+The UI will indicate when a buffer has unsaved modifications: their path will be rendered in bold, with an asterisk, and the normal mode indicator will be orange.
+These are cleared on save (or if the buffer is rolled back to an unmodified state with `undo` or `reload`).

 ### Searching for Files